 The exercise is far easier to perform than describe.
 It may help if someone reads the instructions to you.

 The mind should be focused on the bottom of the feet.
 Movements and shifting of weight should be as slow as possible.

 When to Do the Exercise

-Tai Chi Walking can be done at any time, but may be better when the mind can be focused and the stomach is not too full.
+Tai Chi Walking can be done at any time but might be better when the mind can be focused and the stomach is not too full.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 David on November 21, 2016: